FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 Cannon Disability Law can help you file an application for Social Security benefits in California.
 Especially, if you have a mental illness or physical condition that prevents you from working for longer than 12 months.

 There are two federal programs that can help you.
-The first is Social Security Disability Insurance (SSDI).
+For example, the first program is Social Security Disability Insurance (SSDI).
 SSDI benefits also come with Medicare benefits.

 The second program is Supplemental Security Income (SSI).
 Receiving monthly SSI benefits also means you will get Medicaid benefits.
-Learn more about Medicaid benefits here.
+Learn more about Medicaid benefits.
 Both SSDI and SSI programs are run by the Social Security Administration.

-In order to win benefits you will need to have evidence that your medical condition prevents you from working.
+In order to win benefits, your case will need to go through SSA’s five step review process.
+As part of this process, you will need to present evidence that your medical condition keeps you from working.
 For example, you will need medical evidence from a treating doctor about your severe symptoms.
 Additionally, it cannot just be a one time exam.
-You need to have a doctor that you visit on a monthly basis who will support your claim.
+You need to visit your doctor on a monthly basis.
+Also, your doctor must support your claim.

 If you have a mental illness, then you also need a counselor that you see at least twice a month and that will write a letter of support to the SSA.
 Without medical evidence, you simply cannot win your benefits.
 Because you will not have evidence to prove your case.